Inverting log blow-ups in log geometry: Charts for log smooth morphisms

 \begin{proposition} Let $f\colon X\to S$ be a log smooth (resp.\ log \'etale) morphism of fs log schemes, and let $x$ be a point of $X$.
 Assume that $\cM_{X/S,x}^\gp$ is torsion free and $S$ has a chart $P$.
-Then in a Zariski neighborhood of $x$, $f$ admits a neat chart $\theta\colon P\to Q$, and the induced morphism $X\to S\times_{\A_P} \A_Q$ is strict smooth (resp.\ strict log \'etale). \end{proposition} \begin{proof} By \cite[Theorem III.1.2.7(4)]{Ogu}, $f$ admits a neat chart in a Zariski neighborhood of $x$.
-After further Zariski localization, we may assume that $f$ is neat at $x$ using \cite[Proposition II.2.3.7]{Ogu}.
-Then argue as in the proof of \cite[Theorem IV.3.3.1(3)]{Ogu} to conclude. \end{proof}
+Then in a Zariski neighborhood of $x$, $f$ admits a chart $\theta\colon P\to Q$ neat at $x$, and the induced morphism $X\to S\times_{\A_P} \A_Q$ is strict smooth (resp.\ strict \'etale). \end{proposition} \begin{proof} By \cite[Theorem III.1.2.7(4)]{Ogu}, $f$ admits a chart including $P$ neat at $x$ in a Zariski neighborhood of $x$.
+Then argue as in the proof of \cite[Theorem IV.3.3.1]{Ogu} to conclude. \end{proof}